Share this publication

 The Lighting Parade is a unique parade where people’s costumes and the floats are decorated in gorgeous lights.
 For miles and miles all you can see is sparkling lights up and down the parade route.
 The costumes are extravagant and stunning!
 Tiny lights are sewn into the costumes to create a magical effect and it’s a tribute to how are a tribute to how splendid Aruba Carnival is.

-The beauty of the Lightening Parade is that anyone is able to join in and participate by joining up with a carnival group.
-Each carnival group choses their own Fakkel theme that is different to the themes in other parades.
+The beauty of the Lightning Parade is that anyone is able to join in and participate by joining up with a carnival group.
+Each carnival group chooses their own Fakkel theme that is different to the themes in other parades.
 There are no limits on where the costume can go.